music friday: "the ghost of tom joad"

 bruce springsteen #37

 It had been so long since we'd seen Bruce that he was only 66 years old at the time.
 We didn't miss any tours ... this was his first tour since we saw him in '16.
-But there was COVID, and then he did his Broadway show, which played off an on between 2017 and 2021.
+But there was COVID, and then he did his Broadway show, which played off and on between 2017 and 2021.
 He stayed busy.
 There were three studio albums, one of which, Western Stars, later was released in theaters as a full performance of the album.
 He released an album of soul covers.
 The Broadway shows were released as an album, as were his performances at the No Nukes concerts in 1979.
 He also continued his release of live concerts from the archives, almost 100 of them since that last show we saw in 2016.
 These are properly mastered, and basically replace all those decades where we collected bootlegs.
 Four of those were of shows we attended.
 So yeah, the old geezer kept busy.

 It's impossible to attend a Bruce Springsteen show in 2024 without bringing your past along.
 I couldn't help but compare what I was seeing to what I had seen in the past.
 Sure, nothing is likely to match the shows from 1978, but he's put on so many great shows since ... the 1999 E Street Reunion return was tremendous, and I was especially taken by a couple of 2008 shows from the Magic Tour.
 But now it's 2024 ... the E Streeters who have died were replaced more than a decade ago, what you see now is what you get.
 The musicianship remains top notch, and Bruce's voice is still powerful.
 If you'd never seen him before, you might not have noticed how little he moved around, but really, he didn't look all that different from other acts, it's just that when we were all young, Bruce would run around and climb on stuff and go into the crowd, and that's in the past.
 The band had fun with it ... during "Rosalita", always one of the most physically active songs in the show, Bruce and buddies danced in little circles.
 It was charming.